-• Input data: dependent on the number of digits of the RFID code that is to be read.
+• Produced data: dependent on the number of digits of the RFID code that is to be read.

-For example, it is advisable to use the input data/output data setting with 24 bytes during the reading of a serial number with 16 characters (+ 2 bytes of status bytes).
+For example, it is advisable to use the produced data/consumed data setting with 24 bytes during the reading of a serial number with 16 characters (+ 2 bytes of status bytes).

-· Output data: 8 bytes
+· Consumed data: 4 bytes

+If data are to be written, it is advisable to use the setting with 24 bytes or 32 bytes.
 The RFID devices expect the telegrams / data in HEX format.